 Sign And Symptoms Of Vitamin D Deficiency In Children

 The symptoms of vitamin D deficiency develop when the body’s vitamin D levels are quite low.
 The symptoms could vary depending on the severity of the deficiency.
 Below are some of the common signs and symptoms of vitamin D deficiency in children.

 - Fatigue and tiredness: Low vitamin D levels in the body could trigger fatigue (4).
 Research has highlighted that vitamin D deficiency can weaken bones and muscles, making an individual prone to tiredness.
 These symptoms usually resolve upon vitamin supplementation (5).

 - Generalized muscle pain: Vitamin D regulates muscle functions, and its deficiency is associated with muscle pain (myalgia) (6).
-However, how vitamin D deficiency causes muscle pain is still under research.
-An animal study proposed that vitamin D deficiency stimulates the pain-sensing nerves in the muscles (7).
+However, how vitamin D deficiency causes muscle pain is still under research (7).

 - Frequent infections: Research demonstrates that vitamin D deficiency can modulate innate and acquired immunity, raising the risk of autoimmunity (8).
 Enhanced autoimmunity puts an individual at risk of autoimmune diseases and recurrent infections, especially of the respiratory tract (9) (10).

 - Impaired wound healing: Research shows that vitamin D has vital anti-inflammatory properties, which can hasten wound healing (11).
 A clinical study also demonstrated that vitamin D promotes the production of compounds necessary for the wound-healing process (12).